-- 10.1 Change of work visas for students and professionals. - 10.2 Granting permits to companies to import workers. - 10.3 Preparing the academy for the absorption of foreign students and researchers. - 10.4 Opening of standards for the absorption of researchers at universities and technological development institutes in Israel. - 10.5 The possibility of developing international trade channels with foreign countries.
+- 10.1 Change of work visas for students and professionals. - 10.2 Granting permits to companies to import workers. - 10.3 Preparing the academy for the absorption of foreign students and researchers. - 10.4 Opening of standards for the absorption of researchers at universities and technological development institutes in Israel. - 10.5 The possibility of developing international trade channels with foreign countries. - 10.6 Granting autonomy to the local authorities to develop social infrastructures in order to absorb these foreign workers / students.

 The Administration system of the model - The system of administration for the implementation of the model will be operated on an independent national mechanism composed of representatives of various government ministries who are partners in the strategic line for implementing the project.
 The main government ministries will be: The Immigration and Population Authority, the Ministry of Education, the Council for Higher Education in Israel, the Ministry of Economy, the Ministry of Labor force, representatives of the academic institutions (universities and colleges), the Ministry of Industry and Trade and the Ministry of Health.
 From the all ministries, 2 of them will lead the project - Ministry of Industry & Trade, and the Ministry of Education - Higher Education.
 The other of the offices will be as a "policy-supporting" office, and will supposed to address mainly approvals, changes in employment, doing the regulations, and infrastructure support.

 All the partners of the national mechanism will under management system which should be responsible for the pedagogical-office-operational-marketing operation of the project.
 The budget, the labor force, the decision-making, the approval of the operation, will be by the administrative apparatus, independent, independent of interest, a government agency that will reveal other interests.
 The next scheme of administrative management model will present the structure of the system, by government ministries: